swcarpentry/python-novice-gapminder/README.md

 for instructions on formatting, building, and submitting material, or run `make` in this directory for a list of helpful commands.

+## Run Jekyll in a Docker container

+If you download and install the latest versions of [Docker compose](https://docs.docker.com/compose/install/) and [Docker engine](https://docs.docker.com/engine/installation/) you can build a Jekyll container to serve this site with hot-reloading and incremental rebuilds by running `docker-compose up` and visiting `localhost:4000` in a browser.

+The docker-compose file mounts this root directory into the Jekyll container so you can edit the lesson's Markdown files in place and see those changes when you refresh your browser window.

+To clean up and remove the docker containers, run `docker-compose down -v` or `docker system prune`.

 Maintainer(s):

 * [Bennet Fauber][fauber-bennet]